dengue8830/cookunity-test/README.md

 ## Assumptions

 - I should use a persistence layer like a DB with an ORM in a Kubernetes cluster, but for sake of simplicity I'm storing data in memory so just assume that the repository pattern implementation is connecting to a remote clusterized db.
-- Having in mind the 5 millons requests per minute expected traffic, this app should be deployed on a Kubernetes cluster in coordination with a devops having in mind that this app has the next requirements: medium network consumption, low cpu consumption and medium ram consumption.
+- Having in mind the 5 millons requests per minute expected traffic, this app should be deployed on a Kubernetes cluster in coordination with a devops to determine how many nodes and what the specs of each one should be having in mind that this app has the next requirements: medium network consumption, low cpu consumption and medium ram consumption.

 ## TODO